Luis Bordón: Early life and career

-Luis Bordón was born in the city of Guarambaré Central Department, Paraguay on August 19, 1926, and from a very early age he showed interest towards the art of musical performance, supported and promoted by his father.
+Luis Bordón was born in the city of Guarambaré, Paraguay on August 19, 1926, and from a very early age he showed interest towards the art of musical performance, supported and promoted by his father.

-He began his studies with the Paraguayan harp and soon after his virtuosity made him play it like few others, imposing a delicate and particular style that it was "impossible to be imitated by anyone," according to comments from people who heard him play.
+He began his studies with the Paraguayan harp and soon after developed a delicate and particular style which was "impossible to be imitated by anyone," according to comments from people who heard him play.

-Since 1950 and for several years he joined the orchestra of Julián Rejala, a Paraguayan folk music band, which conducted tours around the country and then to the neighbouring country of Brazil, highlighting their participation in the group as the leading musician and asked for in each of their presentations.
+Since 1950 and for several years he joined the orchestra of Julián Rejala, a Paraguayan folk music band, which conducted tours around the country and then to the neighbouring country of Brazil, highlighting his participation in the group as the leading musician.

 Interpreter of the Paraguayan harp, along with his colleagues Félix Pérez Cardozo, Digno García, Albino Quiñónez, Cristino Báez Monges and others.
 He settled with his art for a long time in Brazil where he developed most of his career, being considered in the decades of the '70s and '80s as an artist of greater success in presentations and record sales throughout Brazil.
 In the neighboring country, he recorded 34 albums, won 8 gold discs, broadcast compositions for Paraguayan harp and popularized the instrument's repertoire which expanded to all kinds of music.

 His compositions have won widespread popularity and are constantly played at various points of the globe.
 'Indian Harp" was the name this instrument (harp) received because it was played by several national interpreters.
 But with the arrival of Luis Bordón, who made other sounds achievements applying innovative techniques, it was renamed to Paraguayan harp.

 Bordón dissociated from the band to further improve his technique as a soloist.
 He entered the field of recording records in 1959, when he produced his first job in LP, called "Paraguayan harp in Hi Fi" (Paraguayan harp in High Fidelity).
 This material very soon became an international success.
 The success was such that it led to him launching other discs, successively, adding so far 32 volumes, not taking into account the countless discs recorded on 78 and 45 rotations.

 Throughout his career developed in Brazil he recorded about 34 discs of long length, which had spread and reached around the world and lovers of Paraguayan harp have included them in their private collections as high artistic value materials.

 His activity as a composer and performer of the Paraguayan harp continued until his last days and recorded 14 more discs, CDs, with works that are important parts of the Paraguayan history of music, specially composed for this unique instrument.
-The success achieved with their work record has made him creditor of several awards, including eight gold disc.
+The success achieved with their work record has made him creditor of several awards, including eight gold discs.

 Awards

-The following decorations reflect his artistic career: